YC-Andrea/yc-andrea.github.io/_posts/2023-08-10-Alibaba_internship.markdown

 the final choice of K-value must consider business context; the dynamic threshold setting for the Boston Matrix made me realize there are no "standard answers" in data, only "optimal solutions."

-My two biggest takeaways are:
-**The importance of feature engineering**
-Subtle differences in data preprocessing (like choosing between MinMaxScaler and StandardScaler) can significantly impact model performance.
-**Technology serves business needs**
-Even the most sophisticated algorithms are hard to implement effectively when divorced from business context.
-For instance, operational strategies for "star products" must incorporate user behavior data to avoid becoming "armchair theorizing."